ocsigen/ocsigenserver/README.md

  * verify that 'Makefile.config' suits to your needs.

  * run "make" to compile
- * run "make install" as root to install

  * [optional] run "make logrotate" as root to install logrotate configuration files in /etc/logrotate.d

  * [optional] run "make doc" to build the ocamldoc
- * [optional] run "make install.doc" as root to install the ocamldoc

- * run "make uninstall" to uninstall (almost) everything

  * run "make purge" to uninstall everything (even configuration files)